ton-blockchain/docs/docs/apis/README.md

   **API reference**

-  Requests and responses to the server are described by a TL schema, which allows you to generate a typed interface for a specific programming language.
+  Requests and responses to the server are described by a TL schema that allows you to generate a typed interface for a specific programming language.

   [TonLib TL Schema](https://github.com/newton-blockchain/ton/blob/master/tl/generate/scheme/tonlib_api.tl)